Enyimba FC interested in signing Medeama goalkeeper Eric Ofori Antwi

 Source: Happy 98.9FM

-The Communications Director for Medeama Sporting Club Patrick Akoto has confirmed to Happy Sports that Nigerian Club Enyimba International FC are interested in signing goalkeeper Eric Ofori-Antwi.
+The Communications Director for Medeama Sporting Club, Patrick Akoto has confirmed that Nigerian club, Enyimba International FC is interested in signing goalkeeper Eric Ofori-Antwi.

 Eric Ofori-Antwi has been the safest pair of hands for the Mauve and Yellows in the Ghana Premier League.

-The former Asante Kotoko goalkeeper impressive performances at club level saw him earn the number one spot for the Black Stars B team during the 2019 WAFU tournament in Senegal.
+The former Asante Kotoko goalkeeper's impressive performances at club level saw him earn the number one spot for the Black Stars B team during the 2019 WAFU tournament in Senegal.

 “I can confirm to you that Enyimba International have shown interest in signing Patrick Ofori-Antwi.
 Talks are still ongoing between the two clubs”

-Enyimba International FC is keen on signing the Ofori Antwi to beef up their squad and give competition to fellow countryman Nana Bonsu.
+Enyimba International FC is keen on signing the Ofori Antwi to compete his fellow countryman Nana Bonsu.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.